photoprism/photoprism/SECURITY.md

 **Responsible Disclosure:**

-1. Confirm that the vulnerability applies to a current version and is reproducible
+1. Confirm that the vulnerability applies to a current version and is reproducible.
-2. First share the vulnerability details with us so that users are not put at risk
+2. First share the vulnerability details with us so that users are not put at risk.
-3. Wait before publishing details until everyone has had a chance to update
+3. Wait before publishing details until everyone has had a chance to update.
+4. Respect the privacy of others.

 *Avoid activities that disrupt, degrade, or interrupt our services or compromise other users' data, such as spam, brute force attacks, denial of service attacks, and malicious file distribution.*